Click Here To Call

 Choosing the Right Alternative

-HardiePlank Siding (or HardieBoard as it also is known) is also known as fiber cement siding.
+HardiePlank Siding (sometimes spelled HardiPlank or called HardieBoard) is also known as fiber cement siding.
 It is made up of cement materials with a 10 percent addition of wood fibers.
 This makeup gives the siding a natural resistance to heat and fire; it will never burn.
 It also makes it immune to termites

 Vinyl siding, on the other hand, is made from PVC and does not share this resistance to fire.
 Consequently, it needs to be treated separately with fire retardants.
 Further, it will warp when exposed to fire, even if the source of fire is at a distance.